juhasev/sample-ninja-help/help-registration-reports.md

 > **WARNING** If you allow any VPNs (Virtual Private Network), hosted server runnig VPN to access your community / projects your location IP accuracy is no longer reliable.

 Additionally we scan for email addresses that you have already blacklisted.
 SampleNinja also maintains a blacklist list for email domains that are known to be bad actors.
-Contact support@sampleninja.io if you would like to contribute to our blacklisted domain collection.

-> Only if we all team up we make the future of research better.
-Your contribution is appreciated.

-To recoup you registration will be rejected if you
+You may additional terminated for:

 - Provide an email address that is blacklisted
 - Provide an email address that contains a domain name that is blacklisted

+Contact support@sampleninja.io if you would like to contribute to our blacklisted domain collection.

 ## Sources tab
 Provides details which recruitment sources are the most active in the past month.